Kaztral-ar/SERTA/README.md

 ## What is Serta?

-Serta is a single-file Python CLI tool that spins up production-ready servers in seconds — no config sprawl, no boilerplate.
+Serta is a Python CLI tool that spins up production-ready servers in seconds .
 Pick a server type, answer a few prompts, and you have a running Flask instance with an admin panel, file management, Cloudflare tunnel support, and bot hosting baked in.

-Everything lives in one file: `main.py`.

 ---

 ## Features